School of Education Admission and Requirements

 • Two Reference Forms on file.

 • CBEST passage – must forward email with test passage to the Education Office.

 • Successful interview with your education faculty advisor.

 • Approval by the Dean of Students.

 • Approval of the School of Education faculty.

 Students are encouraged to apply to the teacher education program early and to begin credential coursework during their undergraduate years.
 However, a student may apply to the Education Program up through the middle of the senior year.
-Students applying to the program in their last semester intending to complete the credential coursework after graduation must follow the admission procedures outline for post-baccalaureate students.
+Students applying to the program intending to complete the credential coursework after graduation must follow the admission procedures outline for post-baccalaureate students.

-Once you fulfill the admittance criteria you are eligible for Full Acceptance to the School of Education at which time you may enroll in Educ 400 level credential coursework.
+Once you fulfill the admittance criteria you are eligible for Full Acceptance to the School of Education at which time you may enroll in Educ 500 level credential coursework.
 Being admitted to the Teacher Education Program does not guarantee completion of the program.
-While in the program you must maintain your 2.7 grade point average with no grades below a C-, achieve complete passage of CSET, receive positive field experience recommendations, and demonstrate character traits befitting the professional educator in a public, Lutheran, or private school.
+While in the program you must maintain your 2.9 grade point average with no grades below a B-, achieve complete passage of CSET, receive positive field experience recommendations, and demonstrate character traits befitting the professional educator in a public, Lutheran, or private school.

 Why get your credential at CUI?
 Read what our graduates have to say.

 Learn about your future professors in the School of Education Faculty profiles.